tanvir-git/odoo-documentation/content/applications/sales/sales/amazon_connector/setup.rst

 Match database products in Amazon
 =================================

-When an Amazon order is synchronized, up to three sales order items are created in Odoo for each product sold on Amazon: one for the marketplace product, one for the shipping charges (if any) and one for the gift wrapping charges (if any).
+When an Amazon order is synchronized, up to three sales order items are created in CoquiAPPs for each product sold on Amazon: one for the marketplace product, one for the shipping charges (if any) and one for the gift wrapping charges (if any).